Mary Immaculate of Lourdes Church (Newton, Massachusetts)

 Mary Immaculate of Lourdes Church, formerly referred to as St. Mary's, is a Roman Catholic parish of the Archdiocese of Boston located in Newton Upper Falls, Massachusetts.
 The fourteenth and current pastor is Fr.
 Charles Jeremiah Higgins.
 The parish is known locally for its rich liturgical life, and in particular as one of the few Boston parishes to offer the Tridentine Mass.
 The church forms part of the Newton Upper Falls Historic District, listed in the National Register of Historic Places.

 History

 Early years

-The first Mass in Newton Upper Falls was celebrated by Fr.
-James Strain of Waltham in the home of James Cahill in Chestnut Street in the year 1841.
-Prior to this, it seems that Mass was celebrated for a railroad gang in Newton Lower Falls by Fr.
-Thomas O'Flaherty as early as 1832.
-This first permanent congregation, consisting mainly of Irish factory workers, was scarcely large enough to fill a room and was served as time allowed by the priests of St. Mary's parish in Waltham, with greater regularity from 1844 onward.
-Fr.
-Bernard Flood was officially appointed missionary to the Newton congregation in 1852, and around this time funds began to be collected for the purpose of constructing a church.
+The first permanent congregation, consisting mainly of Irish factory workers, was led as time allowed by the priests of St. Mary's parish in Waltham, with greater regularity from 1844 onward. the priest Bernard Flood was appointed missionary to the Newton congregation in 1852, and around this time funds began to be collected for the purpose of constructing a church.
 Sunday services were infrequent until about the year 1860, when the congregation abandoned the Cahill home and began to meet in the nearby Elliot Hall in High Street.
-In 1867, Rev. John McCarthy succeeded Fr.
-Flood as missionary to the Upper Falls congregation, which numbered about 300 by this time.
+In 1867 John McCarthy succeeded Flood and immediately began to plan the construction of a church; the congregation numbered about 300 by this time.